 America's Playground is the only place in the world where you can gamble in Ancient Egypt, float along the canals of Venice, and party in Ancient Rome in one night:

-Bright, brash, and lavish, this city in the Nevada desert exists only for the pursuit of pleasure and entertainment.
+Bright, brash, and lavish, this city in the Mojave Desert exists only for the pursuit of pleasure and entertainment.
 Travel to Las Vegas to discover a city of fun and fantasy, filled with mega-resort casinos.
 Vegas has been dubbed the entertainment capital of the world, and its 'wow factor' continues to grow along with its building budgets.

 No longer is a holiday in Las Vegas just for gamblers though.
-The city is now a well-rounded destination which offers everything from wildlife viewing to theme park thrills, to world class shows and spectacular night clubs.
-This is truly a destination for everyone and anyone who is out to have fun.
-Even if one never enters a casino, the shopping, the lavish resorts, the restaurants, the theme parks, and the famous nightlife, will keep the excitement at boiling level for the duration of a holiday in Las Vegas.
+The city is now a well-rounded destination which offers everything from wildlife viewing and theme park thrills, to world class shows spectacular night clubs.
+This is truly a destination for anyone and everyone who is out to have fun.
+Even if one never enters a casino, the shopping, the lavish resorts, the restaurants, the theme parks, and the famous nightlife, will keep the excitement at boiling point for the duration of a holiday in Las Vegas.